 The three-sided spinning pendant featured in this necklace is a recreation of a Victorian gentleman’s watch fob.
-Watches were invented in 1750 but wristwatches didn’t come into vogue until after WWI.
-So in the centuries between these innovations, men kept their watches in their pockets.

 This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.

 In this piece:

 - Vintage Limoges-style glass picture stone made circa the 1950s or 1960s in Western Germany

 - Mid-century Czech lampworked and hand-pressed green opal glass

 - Mid-century malachite glass cabochon, made in Western Germany

 - Three-sided, brass-plated pewter casting made in the USA